leobudima/elogii-blog/content/biggest-mistakes-in-delivery-management.md

 [**According to expert Sheena Iyengar**](http://www.ted.com/talks/sheena_iyengar_choosing_what_to_choose/transcript?language=en#t-809000), consumers are six times more likely to buy a product or service if they face 5-7 different options.

 The bottom line is that choice makes people happy.
-So, whether [**delivering food from your restaurant**](https://elogii.com/blog/delivery-management-software-for-restaurants-dark-kitchens/) or running [**an uninterrupted pharmacy delivery**](https://elogii.com/blog/uninterrupted-pharmacy-delivery/), it’s up to you to include four-five options along with your standard delivery.
+So, whether you run a [**food delivery in your restaurant**](https://elogii.com/blog/food-delivery-management-software-for-restaurants/ "food delivery management software for restaurants") or running [**an uninterrupted pharmacy delivery**](https://elogii.com/blog/uninterrupted-pharmacy-delivery/), it’s up to you to include four-five options along with your standard delivery.

 There are several factors to consider.
 You can use speed, time of arrival, cost, location, and other factors to build your offer.
 The most common types of delivery include: